 - Any references.

 - Always check identification and make sure this person is the one who will be living in your property.

-- Contact employers and verify rates of pay, or ask for a statement of income.
+- Contact employers and verify rates of pay or ask for a statement of income.
 You want reassurance that the person applying for your property can afford the weekly rent.

 Many tenancy laws apply in each state.
 As a property manager, you must abide by these rules always.
 If you’re not sure of these, then look up the tenancy act for your state.
 Then, read these and familiarise yourself with the law.

 - You and your tenant should sign a standard residential tenancy agreement.